svenssonjoel/lispBM/doc/lbmref.md

 already exist.

+---
+**NOTE**
-Note: Namespaces has no influence on #variables which all remain accessible from any space.
+Namespaces has no influence on #variables which all remain accessible from any space.

+The same is true for extensions.
+Extensions and #variables can be considered to be part of some other globally available namespace.

+---

 ---